Baddaboo/BTCardView/README.md

 Simply use the optional `cardView:selectedAtIndex:` delegate function to determine if the frontmost card is selected and toggle the maximizable view.
 Unfortunately, going into full-screen does mean that the view hierarchy will break, and you'll need to find another way to trigger it to minimize (in my example, I simply add an extra target).
 Hopefully after finals, I can come up with a better solution.

 ### Adding the rubberband scroll effect:
 Add the `UIScrollViewDelegate` in the desired view, and add your `scrollViewDidScroll:` function.
-Then, you'll simply need to adjust the card view's spacing using the `setCardSpacing` function whenever you scroll past the y-axis boundaries.
+Then, you'll simply need to adjust the card view's spacing using the `setCardSpacing:` function whenever you scroll past the y-axis boundaries.
 In this case, I used:
 ```objectivec
 if(scrollView.contentOffset.y < 0){
         [self.cardView setCardSpacing:self.baseSpacing*((self.cardView.frame.origin.y-scrollView.contentOffset.y)/self.cardView.frame.origin.y)];